 Place in a covered container and refrigerate until needed.

-I cooked my fish in a 12" frying pan or cast iron skillet.
+I cook my fish in a 12-inch frying pan or cast-iron skillet.
 You can also grill the fish until it is cooked through and flakes easily with a fork.

 - Slice and dice the veggies.
 Place them all in individual bowls or a platter so that when the fish is cooked, taco assembly will be easy.

 - Cut the fish into 2-inch pieces.
 Pat dry with paper towels.
-Season the fish with about a tablespoon and a half of the taco seasoning.
+Season the fish with about a tablespoon and a half of the blackened seasoning.
 (Reserve the rest for another dish.)

 - Heat a tablespoon of oil in a large skillet over medium-high heat.